-Keep valuables at your hotel, stow money under your clothes in a zippered or sealed container, wear backpacks on your front when in crowded areas, and in general stay alert.
-Common sense goes a long way to avoid potential incidents like petty theft and pickpocketing.
+Keep valuables at your hotel.
+Stow money under your clothes in a zippered container and wear backpacks on your front when in crowded areas.
+Common sense goes a long way to avoid potential incidents, like petty theft.
 In the historic center, you will see a visible police presence.
-Ask for help if you need assistance.
-Please speak with your travel advisor about any specific concerns.
+Don’t hesitate to let them know if you need assistance.

-ATMs and casas de cambio (currency exchange offices) are widely available on the Plaza de Armas and surrounding streets.
+ATMs and casas de cambio (currency exchange offices) are available on the Plaza de Armas and surrounding streets.
 If withdrawing money from an ATM, it’s best to use a machine that is attached to a bank.
-Some machines will give you the option to withdraw in Soles or US dollars.
+Some machines will give you the option to withdraw in Soles (the local currency) or US dollars.

-A few hotels, restaurants, and expensive shops in Arequipa accept credit cards, many others don’t.
-Some establishments will add a commission (5-10%) if paying by credit card.
+A few hotels, restaurants, and expensive shops in Arequipa accept credit cards.
+Be aware that many others don’t.
 For purchases in small amounts, it is best to pay in cash.
+Bear in mind that many smaller establishments may not have change for large bills.
+Try to reserve smaller bills and coins to spend in these instances.
 Keep note of emergency numbers for all credit or debit cards in case of loss or theft.

 Arequipa is located on the popular southern route through Peru.